So what is an Adventure Activist? Honestly, I don’t know. But this is what it means to me…

 ...That’s what an Adventure Activist means to me"

 On 2nd September 2015, Jessica swam the English Channel in 17 hours, 44 minutes and 30 seconds, raising over £25,000 for adults and children without the families they long for.
 She said it was like her version of 'giving birth.'
-Read about it in her new book: 21 Miles: Swimming in search of the meaning of motherhood
+Read about it in her second book: 21 Miles: Swimming in search of the meaning of motherhood

 On 23rd April 2017, Jessica ran the London Marathon for Fertility Network UK, raising over £5,000 for the charity.
 But please don't get any sub-four ideas, it took her 5 hours and 27 minutes, proving that this adventure activist may be a Channel swimmer and a Marathon runner but she's still no athlete!